-The Company consolidates the Senvest Management LLC, entity that serves as the investment manager of the Senvest funds.
-The portion of the expected residual returns of the entity that does not belong to the Company is reflected as non-controlling interest on the statement of financial position.
-This non-controlling interest is owned by an executive of the Company and totalled \$67.9 million as at March 31, 2016 from \$80 million as at December 31, 2015.
+The Company consolidates the Senvest Management LLC entity that serves as the investment manager of Senvest Partners and Senvest Israel Partners as well as the general partners of the funds.
+The portion of the expected residual returns of structured entities that do not belong to the Company is reflected as a non-controlling interest on the statement of financial position.
+This non-controlling interest is owned by an executive of the Company and totalled \$107.9 million as at March 31, 2017 from \$98.1 million as at December 31, 2016.

-At the end of March 31, 2016, Senvest had total consolidated assets of \$1,870 million versus \$2,146.4 million at the end of 2015.
+At the end of March 31, 2017, Senvest had total consolidated assets of \$2,736.9 million versus \$2,563.2 million at the end of 2016.
 The main reason for this was the change in equity investments and other holdings.
-Equity investments and other holdings decreased to \$1,782.2 million from \$2,036.3 million last December.
-The Company purchased \$380.4million of investment holdings in the quarter and sold \$335.7 million of such holdings.
-Both amounts were more than the prior year's quarter.
-The Company's liabilities decreased to \$1,125.6 million versus \$1,290.1 million at the end of 2015 primarily because of the decreases to equities sold short and liability for redeemable units.
-The proceeds of equities sold short were \$422.2 million and the amount of shorts covered was \$427.9 million in the quarter.
-The decrease in shorted securities versus the increase in shorts covered resulted in the decrease to equities sold short.
+Equity investments and other holdings increased to \$2,351.7 million from \$2,289.3 million last December.
+The Company purchased \$261.4 million of investment holdings in the quarter and sold \$358.6 million of such holdings.
+The Company's liabilities increased to \$1,744 million versus \$1,620.7 million at the end of 2016.
+A contributor to this increase was the larger liability for redeemable units.
+One reason for the increase in this account was the appreciation of the interests of the non-Senvest investors in the funds.
+In addition the equities sold short and derivative liabilities also increased from the end of the year.
+The proceeds of equities sold short were \$506.7 million and the amount of shorts covered was \$491.7 million in the quarter.
+Both these figures were more than the amounts for the prior year's quarter.
+The net selling resulted in an increase in our short position.
+The 2017 first quarter, as a whole, was a less volatile quarter than the first quarter of 2016.